msemtd/elden-bong/README.md

 * https://threejs.org/docs/index.html?q=mater#api/en/materials/MeshToonMaterial
 * https://threejs.org/examples/#webgl_materials_toon

-## Controllers
+## Controls

-When a controller is plugged in (and a button pressed - as per Web API for controllers)...
+When a game controller is plugged in (and a button pressed - as per Web API for controllers)...
 - the controller is added to the list of controllers and configured if a config has been saved for it
 - many controllers required including duplicates of the same model
 - find some unique identifier for a controller